GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 ```
 kubectl describe configmap inverse-proxy-config
 ```

 If successful, the URL corresponds to the `Hostname` field.
+You can visit this URL in your browser and should see the Tensorboard page.